 If the individual fails to provide verification necessary for his or her eligibility determination for MAGI or SSI-related MA, the CAO must still authorize PC40, if all other conditions of eligibility for the Former Foster Care category are met.

-Example: Bill (age 23, single, former foster care recipient) and his son Todd (age 2) apply for Medical Assistance.
-Bill indicates on the application that he is working part-time at McDonald's.
-The CAO is unable to verify his income via electronic data sources and requests paper verification.
+Example: Bill (age 23, single, former foster care recipient) and their child Todd (age 2) apply for Medical Assistance.
+Bill indicates on the application that they are working part-time at McDonald's.
+The CAO is unable to verify their income via electronic data sources and requests paper verification.
 Bill does not return the requested verification.
-Bill did not verify information necessary for a MAGI determination, but he must be authorized PC40.
+Bill did not verify information necessary for a MAGI determination, but they must be authorized PC 40.
 Todd should be rejected for MA for failing to provide income information.

-Note: If the individual fails to provide verification necessary for his or her eligibility determination for MAGI or SSI-related MA (including verification of disability), the CAO must still authorize PC40, if all other conditions of eligibility for the Former Foster Care category are met.
+Note: If the individual fails to provide verification necessary for their eligibility determination for MAGI or SSI-related MA (including verification of disability), the CAO must still authorize PC40, if all other conditions of eligibility for the Former Foster Care category are met.

-NOTE: This group is for Former Foster Care recipients only.
-Individuals who received Adoption Assistance (PC 32, PC 34, PC 36) and Permanent Legal Custodians (PLC) (PC 37) are not eligible for MA in this group.
+NOTE: This group is for individuals who were in foster care and enrolled in MA on or after their 18th birthday only.
+Individuals who received only Adoption Assistance (PC 32, PC 34, PC 36) or Permanent Legal Custodians (PLC) (PC 37) on or after their 18th birthday are not eligible for MA in this group.

 For those who are eligible under the Former Foster Care category (PC 40), there is no income or resource determination.